 This applies to oils as well, which is why the butter method above works so well.
 But it’s equally good for almost ANY liquid.
 I’m sure you’re beginning to see the possibilities now.

 The umami flavor of a mushroom combines perfectly with most other flavor profiles, though a bit less so with sour things than sweet or salty ones.

 You can apply pretty much any seasoning you want to a mushroom, suspended in a liquid, and they will become perfect little flavor bombs to add to any meal.
 They can be the salty accompaniment to an otherwise plain meal, or add a lot of umami to an otherwise sweet sauce (like some kind of Cantonese sauce), and any other possibility you think of.

 This applies equally well to the grill and the sauté pan, and is the best advice for cooking mushrooms I can give you: go nuts.
 DO pretty much whatever you want with them.
 It’ll turn out fine.

 Unless you’re simmering them for hours beyond what you should be, they’ll have great texture.
 Unless you’re going out of your way to combine them with some absolutely bizarre flavor choice (like watermelon candy or something; it would truly need to be really out there) they’ll taste great.

 Just keep in mind that key factor of moisture when cooking on the grill.
 Wrap or otherwise cover your mushrooms so they don’t dry out, and/or baste frequently.
 A marinade the night before works wonders as well.

-Final tip: if you cook them along with other vegetables (in a medley, for example) they’re really great at soaking up those juices too, leaving your vegetables less soggy and your mushrooms more flavorful.
+Final tip: There are many nutritious dishes you can cook them with, and if you cook or grill them along with other vegetables (in a medley, for example) they’re really great at soaking up those juices too, leaving your vegetables less soggy and your mushrooms more flavorful.